 Deliverability for Resource Adequacy purposes may not be assigned or otherwise transferred except as expressly provided by the CAISO Tariff.
 An Interconnection Customer may reallocate its Generating Facility’s Deliverability among its own Generating Units or Resource IDs at the Generating Facility.
 The Generating Units must be located at the same Point of Interconnection.
 The Generating Facility’s aggregate output as evaluated in the Deliverability Assessment cannot increase as the result of any transfer, but may decrease based on the assignee’s Generating Unit characteristics and capacity.
 The CAISO will inform the Interconnection Customer of each Generating Unit’s Deliverability Status and associated capacity as the result of any transfer.
 The results will be based on the current Deliverability Assessment methodology.

-Deliverability transfer may be requrested through a deliverability transfer request, as part of a modification request, or as a part of a repowering request.
+Deliverability transfer may be requested through a deliverability transfer request, as part of a modification request, or as a part of a repowering request.
 For example, an Interconnection Customer could request that deliverability be transferred from the original solar photovoltaic Generating Facility to an energy storage Generating Facility when requesting modification to add energy storage component to the solar PV generation project.
-Or the Interconnection Customer could first request a modification to add an energy storage Generating Facility, and request a deliverability transfer after the approval of the modification.
+Alternatively, the Interconnection Customer could first request a modification to add an energy storage Generating Facility, and request a deliverability transfer after the approval of the modification.

 6.5.4.1 Deliverability Transfer Methodology

 The principle of a deliverability transfer is that the transfer results in the same or lower maximum output tested in the on-peak deliverability assessment, based on the methodology effective at the time of the transfer request evaluation.
-The study amount of the transfer-from Generating Facility is equal or higher than the total study amount of the FCDS or PCDS Generatring Facilities after the transfer in each scenario evaluated in the on-peak deliverability assessment.
+The study amount of the transfer-from Generating Facility is equal or higher than the total study amount of the FCDS or PCDS Generating Facilities after the transfer in each scenario evaluated in the on-peak deliverability assessment.

 Below are examples illustrating the deliverability transfer.
 Table 6.1 provides the study amount used in the examples.
-These are for illustration purposes only and do not represent the actual study amount in the deliverability assessement methodology because the actual amounts vary among different study areas and could change.
+These are for illustration purposes only and do not represent the actual study amount in the deliverability assessment methodology because the actual amounts vary among different study areas and could change.
 For actual study amounts of Generating Facilities in different areas, please refer to the deliverability assessment methodology.
 As shown in Table 6.1, the on-peak deliverability assessment evaluates deliverability under multiple scenarios (Scenario 1 and Scenario 2 for illustration purposes) with different generation output assumptions.
 A Generating Facility must pass the deliverability test in both scenarios to be deliverable.

 Table 6.1: Deliverability Assessment Study Amount Assumptions